jasper77/MonteCarloFromCSV/README.md

 If you follow a common practice of loading up a sprint with tasks at the start, and aim to complete them all before the end of the sprint, instead of following a continuous flow, you'll find the ranges given by a MC forecast will be wider.
-Switching to a continous flow will make MC forecasts more useful.
+Switching to a continuous flow will make MC forecasts more useful.

 Would you like to use past data to forecast a project you already completed, to see how close a Monte Carlo simulation came to reality?
 Would you like to make a forecast on an upcoming project?
 On an ongoing project?